Why Do Neural Response Generation Models Prefer Universal Replies?: Experiments

-\textbf{Ranking Loss for Generic Responses.} From the generated results, it is found that the seq2seq model with the ranking regularization term prefers some meaningful content when the query contains sufficient amount of information.
-We present top eight responses for two queries generated by different models in Fig.~\ref{fig:rank}.
-As shown in the first case, the user posting a query initiates a complicated discussion about some locations.
-It is observed that the basic seq2seq model converges to a typical ``where is your'' pattern of replies when discussing locations, which is an example of a universal reply.
+From the generated results, it is found that the Seq2Seq model with the ranking regularization term prefers meaningful content when the query contains a sufficient amount of information.
+We present top responses for two queries generated by different models in Figure~\ref{fig:rank}.
+As shown in the first case, the user posts a query discussing locations.
+We observe that S2SA converges to a typical ``where is your'' pattern of replies when discussing locations, which is an example of universal replies.
 As the greedy beam search strategy is utilized during inference, many location-related constraints further promote these relevant universal replies instead of more varied results from different beams.
-In contrast, some of the responses in the right column captured the ``commercial street'' clues and inferred a possible location ``Joy City shopping mall'' demoting the generic beam’s results.
+In contrast, some of the responses in the right column capture the ``commercial street'' clues and inferred a possible location ``Joy City shopping mall''.
 We attributed this to the boosting ability associated with semantically relevant words, as mentioned in Section~\ref{sec:rank}.

 The second case is quite different.
-In this case, the seq2seq model did not perform satisfactorily, even though the subject ``bank'' was correctly extracted into the generated candidates; however, we cannot perceive the results aligned with the same ``not reliable'' topic, and most of them were just chosen from two beams.
-Inspecting the replies generated by the rank loss model, we found that much more complicated and diverse sentences that discuss ``unreliable'' can be generated, and irrelevant answers that discuss ``bank'' are lower-ranked.
-To further investigate the difference brought by the max-margin ranking regularization, we randomly sampled more cases as described in the Fig.~\ref{fig:appendix_cases}.
-Even though some of these cases were bad cases and contained some grammatical errors, we found more interesting words compared with basic models.
+In this case, the Seq2Seq model did not perform satisfactorily.
+Even though the object ``bank'' was extracted into the generated candidates, the results are irrelevant to the ``not reliable'' feeling of the speaker, and most of them were just chosen from two beams.
+Inspecting the replies generated by the model with the ranking loss, more diverse sentences that discuss ``unreliable'' can be generated, and irrelevant answers just about ``bank'' are lower-ranked.

-In conclusion, the seq2seq model with rank regularization can not only be used to formulate the conditional language model but also boost related answers to higher ranks than the rest of universal or inappropriate replies.
+In conclusion, the S2SA with RReg can not only formulate the conditional language model but also boost related answers to higher ranks than the rest of universal or inappropriate replies.